-MIAMI — Dwyane Wade is thinking about retirement.
+MIAMI — Dwyane Wade is staying with the Miami Heat.

 Wade informed the Heat on Thursday that he will accept their one-year offer to re-sign for $20 million for next season, said a person familiar with the negotiations.
 The person spoke to The Associated Press on condition of anonymity because no NBA deals can be finalized this summer until July 9.

 The decision ends a weeks-long, sometimes-contentious saga between the Heat and their franchise player.
 Wade was open to the idea of leaving Miami over a contract dispute, moreso than ever before.

 But in the end, the three-time champion and the only team for whom he's played worked out a deal that conceivably could mean he will finish his career in Miami.